 I’m a PhD student in Distributed Software Engineering within the Department of Computing at Imperial College London.

-Now completing a PhD at Imperial College London under the supervision by Dr. Naranker Dulay, focusing on building visual simulation tools and techniques, coined “Visual Diffing”, for developing and testing Cyber-Physical systems and the Internet of Things.
+In the writing up stage of a PhD at Imperial College London under the supervision by Dr. Naranker Dulay, focusing on building visual simulation tools and techniques, coined “Visual Diffing”, for developing and testing human-centric cyber-physical systems and the Internet of Things.

-When I’m not doing research I enjoy paddling for my local dragon boat team Typhoon, video + board games, learning languages (Japanese + Cantonese), kite flying, tinkering with electronics and in the winter months (or at the Snow Centre) skiing and snowboarding.
+When I’m not coding or doing research I enjoy paddling and captaining for my local dragon boat team Typhoon, designing card games, playing card, board + video games, learning languages (Japanese + Cantonese), kite flying, tinkering with electronics and in the winter months (or at the Snow Centre) skiing and snowboarding.

 PhD in Cyber Physical Systems, 2018